-1 This procedure assumes that you already created a policy and created batch files on each node in the AG.

-See "Configuring an automatic backup policy for the preferred replica of a SQL Server availability group" on page 129.

-See "Adding the batch files to the policy that protects the preferred replica" on page 132.

-- 2 Open the policy that you created. - 3 On the Backup Selections tab, add the batch files that you created for each AG node.

-Include batch files for only one type of backup in this policy.
-(For example, full, full differential, or transaction log.)

-- 4 Click OK to save the policy. - 5 Repeat the steps in this procedure for each policy that you created.
+- This procedure assumes that you already created a policy and created batch files on each node in the AG. - See "Configuring an automatic backup policy for preferred replica of a SQL Server availability group (legacy SQL Server policies)" on page 123. - See "Adding the batch files to the policy that protects the preferred replica" on page 126. - 2 Open the policy that you created. - On the Backup Selections tab, add the batch files that you created for each AG node. - Include batch files for only one type of backup in this policy.
+(For example, full, full differential, or transaction log.) - 4 Click OK to save the policy. - Repeat the steps in this procedure for each policy that you created.